 But if an excessive amount of oil on the skin tends to have fewer wrinkles.
 Excess oil catches dust, smoke, and other pollutants from the air and clogged pores.

 It also permits fungal and bacterial infections to develop on the skin, that’s why people whose skin is very oily usually get fungal infections and pimples on their faces.

 Your skin type is often based on your genetics or hereditary.
 It means that you inherited it from your parents or your family has oily skin.
 Genetics or hereditary factors can determine how our skin reacts to fluctuating hormones or hormonal changes.

-If you’re a teenager, this might be the cause the hormones in your body, are fluctuating that results in high levels of androgen.
+If you’re a teenager, this might be the cause of the hormones in your body, are fluctuating which results in high levels of androgen.
 Androgen signals the maturity of our sebaceous glands.

-According to the research that Skin can become oily due to the high level of androgen.
+According to the research the Skin can become oily due to the high level of androgen.
 Also, the hormonal fluctuations caused by oily skin occurs during puberty, pregnancy, or menstrual cycles.

 Tips to cure oily skin: